Look, here’s the brutal truth about shopping cart abandonment:

 This way, you’ll eliminate the friction on a signup page, reduce the drop off at the checkout, and provide a much faster checkout experience.

-In fact, for ASOS, adding the possibility to checkout as a guest or in an express mode resulted in reducing the abandonment by a staggering 50%.
 Here’s an example of an express checkout from Allbirds, one of the top Shopify stores.

 One more example:

 Ugmonk provides a super simple ecommerce checkout process that requires no registration, although it allows saving your details for later.

 Hack #2.
 Make the cart button more prominent

 It’s hard to believe, but it’s true: Many buyers will happily add products to their cart…